Ray Data Quickstart#

 , which

-is a distributed data collection.
-Datasets are designed for machine learning, and they
+represents a distributed collection of data.
+Datasets are specifically designed for machine learning workloads

-can represent data collections that exceed a single machine’s memory.
+and can efficiently handle data collections that exceed a single machine’s memory.

 Loading data#

-Create datasets from on-disk files, Python objects, and cloud storage services like S3.
-Ray Data can read from any filesystem supported by Arrow.
+Create datasets from various sources including local files, Python objects, and cloud storage services like S3 or GCS.
+Ray Data seamlessly integrates with any filesystem supported by Arrow.

 import ray